patcha-ranat/local-airflow-k8s-helm/README.md

 ### Why we are gonna do

-What surprised me was that this topic could offer Data Engineers a good introduction to the Data Platform aspect, but it was merely able to find this information with proper explanation and clarified steps.
-There were scattered pieces of information unconnected and required a lot of adjustment to make the thing happen, so I decided to write this for my future self and someone who also wants such information.
+What surprised me was how difficult it was to find clear and comprehensive information on this topic, particularly regarding the volume setup, with proper explanations and detailed steps.
+There were scattered pieces of information unconnected and required significant adjustments to make the thing happen, despite this topic offering a great starting point for anyone to practice airflow deployment with production-like approaches.
+To bridge this gap, I decided to publish this guide.

 *Don't worry if you are not familiar with kubernetes (k8s), this documentation will not dive into architecture aspect also.*